SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/grid/components_of_a_grid.en.md

 forwarding a request to the Node.
 The Router will ask the Session Map for the Node associated to a session id.

-## New Session Queuer, New Session Queue
+## New Session Queue

-The New Session Queuer is the only component which can communicate with the New Session Queue.
-It handles all queue operations like add to manipulate the queue.
+New Session Queue holds all the new session requests in a FIFO order.
 It has configurable parameters for setting the request timeout and request retry interval.

-The New Session Queuer receives the new session request from the Router and adds it to the queue.
+The Router adds the new session request to the New Session Queue and waits for the response.
-The queuer waits until it receives the response for the request.
-If the request times out, the request is rejected immediately and not added to the queue.
+The New Session Queue regularly checks if any request in the queue has timed out, if so the request is rejected and removed immediately.

-Upon successfully adding the request to the queue, Event Bus triggers an event.
-The Distributor picks up this event and polls the queue.
-It now attempts to create a session.
+The Distributor regularly checks if a slot is available.
+If so, the Distributor requests the New Session Queue for the first matching request.
+The Distributor then attempts to create a new session.

-If the requested capabilities do not exist in any of the registered Nodes, then the request is rejected immediately and the client receives a response.

-If the requested capabilities match the capabilities of any of Node slots, Distributor attempts to get the available slot.
-If all the slots are busy, the Distributor will ask the queuer to add the request to the front of the queue.
-The Distributor receives the request again after the request retry interval.
+Once the requested capabilities match the capabilities of any of the free Node slots, the Distributor attempts to get the available slot.
+If all the slots are busy, the Distributor will ask the queue to add the request to the front of the queue.
-It will attempt retries until the request is successful or has timed out.
-If request times out while retrying or adding to the front of the queue its rejected.
+If request times out while retrying or adding to the front of the queue it is rejected.

-After getting an available slot and session creation, the Distributor passes the new session response to the New Session Queuer via the Event Bus.
-The New Session Queuer will respond to the client when it receives the event.
+After a session is created successfully, the Distributor sends the session information to the New Session Queue.
+The New Session Queue sends the response back to the client.

 ## Event Bus